Niloufar97/Kraftvaerk-project/README.md

 transitioning a key element of Kraftvaerk's website.
 The organization currently operates with an Angular-based website and expressed the desire to migrate to React.js.
-Our assigned task involved laying the groundwork for this transition by focusing on the basics, specifically crafting the SST (Standard Smoke Tests) page.
+Our assigned task involved laying the groundwork for this transition by focusing on the basics, specifically crafting the SST page.
 This project allowed us to delve into the intricacies of React.js and contribute to the initial stages of Kraftvaerk's migration journey.
 Here are the pictures of the final product: